enoble2009/magnus-components/README.md

-# magnusFramework
+# Magnus Components
-Magnus is a framework over angularJS, Bootstrap, and other optional frameworks.
+Magnus Components are over angularJS, Bootstrap, and other optional frameworks.
 Simple and complex components that you can use in your web projects.